 - You can hear and see each other

-- Easy to join a meeting with one link for everybody
+- It’s easy to join a meeting with one link for everybody

-- Available for Chrome as well as iOS and Android devices
+- Google Meet is available for Chrome as well as iOS and Android devices

 - Record your call and save it to Google Drive